NateyB/didactic-waffle/notes.md

     * Three semaphores
       * Mutex for buffer access, initialized to 1
       * Empty buffers: Initialized to n
-      * Full bfyyers: Initialized to 0
+      * Full buffers: Initialized to 0
     * Producer
            do {
              ... produce an item ...